Obafemi Martins: Inside ex-Super Eagles star's ₦800 million nightclub in Lagos

 Co-founded under the 143 Entertainment brand, the club is modelled after the elite clubs of Milan and Rome, combining modern elegance with traditional Italian charm.

-With a sleek, contemporary design, premium lighting, exclusive bottle service, and a curated music experience, Cosa Nostra Patron offers patrons a taste of Italy, right in the centre of Lagos.
+The club has a sleek, contemporary design, premium lighting, exclusive bottle service, and a curated music experience.

 It is a place where Nigeria’s wealthy and trendy come to unwind, celebrate, and enjoy high-end entertainment.